layer-3/clearsync/docs/scripts/deploy_clearsync.md

 }
 ```

 `allocationAddresses` is a list of addresses to mint tokens to.
-Can be empty, in which signer account addresses from selected network specified in `hardhat.config.ts` will be used.
+Can be empty, in which case signer account addresses from selected network specified in `hardhat.config.ts` will be used (10 max).

 `tokens` is a list of ERC20 tokens to deploy and mint.
 Can be empty.